Salt and Sacrifice

 Salt and Sacrifice is an action role-playing video game developed and published by Ska Studios.
-As the sequel to Salt and Sanctuary, the game was released on May 10, 2022, for Windows, PlayStation 4, and PlayStation 5.
+As the sequel to Salt and Sanctuary, the game was released on May 10, 2022, for PlayStation 4, PlayStation 5, and Windows.
+It was later ported to Nintendo Switch on November 7, 2023.

 Gameplay

 Similar to its predecessor, Salt and Sacrifice was inspired by the Dark Souls series of games.
 Instead of having one large map, the game's world is split into five separate zones.
 To progress in the game and unlock new areas players must devour Mage hearts and initiate Mage Hunts, in which the player character must chase down and defeat various boss characters.
 Each defeated mage will drop unique armor and weapons which can be used by the players.
 Each weapon has its own unique skills and movesets.
 While the player is exploring the game's world, they will encounter hidden tomes which can be used to initiate Fated Mage hunts, hunts players can play through repeatedly in order to collect specific upgrades.
 The game features elements commonly seen in Metroidvania games.
 Previously out-of-reach areas can be accessed once the player collects the necessary traversal items.
 They will gradually discover different shortcuts that allow them to transverse quickly, though the game does not have a fast travel option.

 Unlike Salt and Sanctuary, the game has online multiplayer.
 Players can join different multiplayer factions.
 The Shroud Alliance will invade another player's session and hunt them down, while Blueheart Runners can summon enemies known as Haze Burnt to kill the hosting player.
 The invaded players can also recruit the help from Oathbound Watchers and Sheriff Inquisitors, who will assist them in combat.
 Using a private passcode system, two players can complete the game's campaign cooperatively without being invaded.